Lunar New Year 2026: Celebrating the Year of the Fire Horse

 The Chinese wanted to fix this inconsistency and synchronize their calendar with the Earth’s movement around the Sun.
 So once every three years, a 13th month is added to the Chinese calendar.
 This “leap month” is the reason why Chinese New Year falls on different dates each year in the Gregorian calendar.

-In 2025, Chinese New Year celebrations will last for 16 days.
-They will start on the evening of January 28 (on New Year’s Eve) and end with the Lantern Festival on February 12, just before the Full Moon (called the Snow Moon in Western tradition).
-Although Chinese New Year is celebrated for more than two weeks, only the first eight days (from January 28 to February 5) are considered a public holiday.
+In 2026, Chinese New Year celebrations will last for 16 days.
+They will start on the evening of February 16 (on New Year’s Eve) and end with the Lantern Festival on March 3, just before the Full Moon, called the Worm Moon in Western tradition.
+Although Chinese New Year is celebrated for more than two weeks, only the first eight days (from February 16 to 23) are considered a public holiday.

 Here is a calendar with the dates of Lunar New Year for the upcoming 12-year cycle.
 In brackets, you can see animal signs for each year.